Tech

 The study, published this week in the journal Energy Policy, provides a detailed roadmap for meeting California’s net-zero mandate.
 First, commercially available technologies can slash the state’s emissions in half.
 Technologies proven at pilot scale that need commercial development and lower costs could address another 25%.
 The final quarter will rely on inventions still being worked on in laboratories.

-“One key to success will be building an emission-free power grid using a combination of solar, wind, batteries, and sources of clean, firm power like with and storage or ,” said the study’s senior author, Sally Benson, the Precourt Family Professor of energy science and engineering in the Stanford Doerr School of Sustainability.
+“One key to success will be building an emission-free power grid using a combination of solar, wind, batteries, and sources of clean, firm power like natural gas with carbon capture and storage or nuclear power,” said the study’s senior author, Sally Benson, the Precourt Family Professor of energy science and engineering in the Stanford Doerr School of Sustainability.

 The study, which was funded by several industry associations and trade unions impacted by the state’s move to net-zero emissions, also examines some policy and economic implications for the state.